Environmental Protection System

 Around-the-clock automated monitoring is conducted in respect of legally regulated items such as NOx (nitrogen oxide), SOx (sulfur oxide), T-N (total nitrogen), T-P (total phosphorus), COD (chemical oxygen demand), SS (suspended solids), F (fluorine), and pH (power of hydrogen) levels.

-Environmental considerations in the construction of new buildings
+Environmental Considerations in the Construction of New Buildings

 Environmental Facility Audit

-Kioxia Group’s audit teams conduct annual environmental audits of its manufacturing sites based on the following principles: the three “Zen (all)” approach (all aspects, all facilities, all staff), the three “Gen (actual)” approach (actual place, actual product, actual reality), and visual control approach (look, visualize, show).
+Kioxia Group’s audit teams conduct regular environmental audits of its manufacturing sites based on the following principles: the three “Zen (all)” approach (all aspects, all facilities, all staff), the three “Gen (actual)” approach (actual place, actual product, actual reality), and visual control approach (look, visualize, show).

 The environmental facility audits conducted by in-house auditors target eight facilities, including wastewater treatment plants subject to legal regulations.
 The audits ensure compliance with all relevant laws and regulations as well as the measurement and management of regulated substances, and adherence to the “4S” approach (sorting, straightening up, sanitation, sweeping) at each facility.
 Preventive measures and improvements are implemented in order to address any identified issues.
-Additionally, through our internal training program, we develop experts focused on risk management and improve the quality of their audits.
+Additionally, through our in-house auditor training program, we develop experts focused on risk management and improve the quality of their audits.

 Kioxia Group’s Environmental Facility Audit System Diagram